 Click the 'Play' button to read out loud this webpage content

-Lord Vishnu is the protector of the universe and he takes on himself the responsibility of safeguarding the lives of people and ensuring their peaceful existence.
+Lord Vishnu is the protector of the universe, and he takes on himself the responsibility of safeguarding the lives of people and ensuring their peaceful existence.
 For achieving this end, the Lord himself incarnates on earth from time to time, to annihilate evil, protect people from cruelties and to establish dharma, the ultimate righteousness.
-Narasimha is one such sacred incarnation or Avatar of the Lord and is regarded as his 4th on earth.
+Narasimha is one such sacred incarnation or Avatar of the Lord and is regarded as his 4th incarnation on earth.
+Narasimha is a unique form, with a human physique and a lion head.
 This Avatar was believed to have been taken during the Krita (Satya) Yuga, also known as the Golden Age.

-Narasimha is an unique form, with a human physique and a lion head.
 ‘Nara’ is a human being and ‘Simha’ is a lion, and ‘Nara-Simha’ is thus a Man-Lion.
-Lord Vishnu had to take this unbelievably strange form, for outwitting a powerful demon known as Hiranyakashipu, who was very well protected by a series of boons and for slaying him, in order to save the world and the people, from his tyranny.
+Lord Vishnu had to take this unbelievably strange form, for outwitting a powerful demon known as Hiranyakashipu, who was well protected by a series of boons and for slaying him, to save the world and the people from his tyranny.

 Lo and behold!
 The pillar split open, and out emerged the incredible figure of a man-lion, with eyes emitting fire.
 This manifestation grabbed the bewildered Hiranyakashipu with his hands, dragged him to the palace entrance, laid him on his lap, tore his body with his sharp nails and killed the ruthless demon, exactly in the evening time.
-Thus, this remarkable Narasimha Avatar of Lord Vishnu, put an end to a deadly demon who looked unassailable, without violating any of the amazing boons that he had obtained, and saved his devotee and also the world, from his unbearable atrocities.
+Thus, this remarkable Narasimha Avatar of Lord Vishnu put an end to a deadly demon, who looked unassailable, without violating any of the amazing boons that he had obtained, and saved his devotee and also the world, from his unbearable atrocities.